FcoReyesV/BackendTechincalTest/README.md

 1. Clone the repository
 2. Create and activate a virtual environment
 3. Install the dependencies with `pip install -r requirements.txt`
+4. Download <a href="https://www.mongodb.com/try/download/community" target="_blank">mongo</a>  or create an account at <a href="https://www.mongodb.com/atlas/database" target="_blank">mongo atlas</a> and get the remote mongo uri
+5. Create an account at <a href="https://signup.sendgrid.com/" target="_blank">sengrid</a> and get the sengrid api key to be able to send mails

 -----------
 Settings